flavioespinoza/scanner/README.md

 <br />

 The `Scanner` uses `Elasticsearch` to continually compare the current state of crypto currency `markets` (i.e. parings: `BTC/USD`) against the state of said `market` for the past 60hrs.
+This allows the trader to focus on only those markets that the `QFL Method` deems worthy of attention.

 <br/>

-The `Scanner` notifies the trader of `markets` that meet the criteria that the trader sets via the `ui` controllers.
+The `Scanner` notifies the trader of `markets` that meet the `QFL Method`, plus any other criteria that the trader sets via the `ui` controllers.

 ## Stack